 - An opportunity for local iwi and hapu to develop a deeper understanding of RDC's role as a local authority.

-RDMC meetings are held Tuesdays and Fridays on a six to eight week cycle with four meetings being held in the Council Chamber, Taumarunui and two in the Council Chamber, Ohakune
+RDMC meetings are held Fridays on a six to eight week cycle with four meetings being held in the Council Chamber, Taumarunui and two in the Council Chamber, Ohakune

 Every meeting provides an opportunity for discussion with the general public.
 The RDMC welcomes all iwi and the wider community to attend its hui.